ameya-pandit/ameya-pandit/README.md

 # Hi, I'm Ameya 👋

-Software Engineer with an MS in Computer Science from Georgia Tech (specialization: AI).
+Software Engineer with an MS in Computer Science from Georgia Tech (specialization: Artificial Intelligence).
 I build full-stack applications and apply ML to real problems.

 Currently open to **full-stack** and **ML-adjacent** roles.